diku-dk/su-guides/guides/CSharpStyle.md

 multiple dimensions, and avoid the risk that they will have to scroll left/right, in addition to up/down, to get an overview of your code.

 You can add a vertical ruler in Visual Studio Code in the settings.json file found by opening the Command Palette (Ctrl+Shift+P or Cmd+Shift+P) then type "Open Settings (JSON)" and press enter.
-Then paste this in afther the first opening curly bracket.
+Then paste this in after the first opening curly bracket.
 ```
 "editor.rulers": [100],
 ```